 The main harbour Cill Rónán (Kilronan Village) where the ferry arrives is a bustling port with all of the modern conveniences you may need for your visit.
 There are several pubs, restaurants, and cafes to enjoy a meal in.
 Visitors can travel around the island by bicycle, min-bus, and pony & trap tours.
 There are several beaches that ribbon the coastline of Inis Mór providing a rich environment for seal colonies and wildlife.
 Visitors can enjoy picnicking, fishing, and even have a swim!

 The Inis Mor ferry departs Doolin at 10:00 am daily for day trips, and departs Inis Mor to return to Doolin at 4:00 pm.
 The Inis Mor ferry also departs Doolin at 1:00 pm for overnight trips and one way trips only.
-Please note ferry services from Doolin Pier will start again on 17th March 2017 (sea condition depending).
+Please note ferry services from Doolin Pier are finished for 2017 and will start again in March 2018 (sea condition depending).